We pay tribute to some friends of AMEB (NSW)

 - Photography and recording of any kind is not permitted during AMEB (NSW) exams.

-- Except for P Plate piano exams (which allow a parent/teacher to sit in) candidates should enter the exam room unaccompanied.
+- Except for P Plate piano exams (which allow a parent/teacher to sit in), candidates enter the exam room unaccompanied.

 - Due to limited space and COVID-19 social distancing restrictions, only one person can go with the candidate to the waiting room at the AMEB (NSW) exam rooms in Clarence Street.